IkarosKappler/ikrs.http/document_root/README.txt

  The error response files.
 If the file for a given error code does not exist the server will send an auto-generated response content.

+ There is also a default error document for the case a passed status code does has no matching error document: the GenericError.template.html file.

 {DOCUMENT_ROOT}/system/styles/directory.list.css
 ------------------------------------------------